 In building off of the results from SpaceNet 3, this challenge will use a modified version of the Average Path Length Similarity (APLS) metric that is tuned to optimize travel times between nodes of interest.
 CosmiQ Works’ blog, The DownLinQ, provides additional information including an APLS metric overview and detailed description of SpaceNet 5 motivation and structure.

 The algorithmic baseline for this Challenge is available at this Github link.
 An explanation of the baseline model, City Scale Road Extraction from Satellite Imagery v2 (CRESIv2), its performance results, and instructions on how to scale automated analysis to large images can be found here.

+The commercialization of the geospatial industry has led to an explosive amount of data being collected to characterize our changing planet.
+One area for innovation is the application of computer vision and deep learning to automatically extract information from satellite imagery at scale.
 Today, map features such as roads, building footprints, and points of interest are primarily created through manual techniques.
-We believe that advancing automated feature extraction techniques will serve important downstream uses of map data including humanitarian and disaster response, as observed by the need to map road networks during the response to recent flooding in Bangladesh and Hurricane Maria in Puerto Rico.
-Furthermore, we think that solving this challenge is an important stepping stone to unleashing the power of advanced computer vision algorithms applied to a variety of remote sensing data applications.
+SpaceNet believes that advancing automated feature extraction techniques will serve important downstream uses of map data, including humanitarian and disaster response.
+Furthermore, solving foundational mapping challenges are an important stepping stone to unleashing the power of advanced computer vision algorithms applied to a variety of remote sensing data applications.

-The SpaceNet Challenge Timeline
+SpaceNet Challenge 5 Timeline

-* Timeline is subject to slight changes
+* Timeline subject to slight changes throughout course of challenge